- Define the four major components of communication.

 - Take the time to talk.
 Take time each day to speak directly, or one-on-one, with as many children and youth as you can.
-This will help to build relationships and connections and make children and youth feel comfortable talking with you.
+Ask children specific questions personal to them for example “How is your new puppy doing?” or “What did you like most about the book that you read”?
+Engaging in quality conversations will help to build relationships and connections and make children and youth feel comfortable talking with you.

 - Consider tone and body language.
 Don’t forget to think about how you say things and what you look like while you’re doing it.
 School-age children and youth are perceptive and can understand tone of voice and common body language.